zaidrozali/fullstack-reg-page/README.md

 ## Overview
-Welcome to the Next.js Admin Panel Fullstack Project!
+Welcome to the Next.js Fullstack Registration Page Project!
 This application is built using Next.js, Shadcn, tRPC, Drizzle, and Neon.
 Designed as an admin interface, it provides a robust and reusable foundation for new projects.

 ## Getting Started